performance appraisal

 Appraisals should provide supervisors and employees actionable steps to improve performance and morale.
 Strong appraisals provide guidelines for:

-Compliance Only Appraisal
+Compliance Only Appraisals

-Employees feel like they don’t matter after completing the appraisal process.
-This can lead to disengagement, lower productivity, and increased attrition.
 To make the performance appraisal effective, personalize it for each employee.
 Provide valuable and appropriate feedback, honest performance scores, and relevant goals.

 Political Appraisals